connexcs/docs/docs/calling-card.md

 ## Setup Pinless Calling Cards

 A **Pinless Calling Card** system allows the user to dial in through a DID.
-Verification is based on their CLI so no PIN is required.
+Verification is based on their CLI so a PIN is not required.
 The caller is then presented with an IVR message requesting the destination number, and the call is then routed out through their account.

-This is not a native feature of ConnexCS, but with 3 simple steps it you can add this functionality to your account.
+While not a native feature of ConnexCS, this funtionality can be added to your account by with the following 3 steps.

-**Step 1: [Create a new script in ScriptForge](https://docs.connexcs.com/developers/scriptforge/#creating-a-new-script) with following code:**
+**Step 1: [Create a new script in ScriptForge](https://docs.connexcs.com/developers/scriptforge/#creating-a-new-script) with following code**
 ```javascript
 /*
   This function will allow a call that comes in on a "shared", CLI to be sent to the Class 5 system